eellin6/Carbon-Crushers/README.md

 ## Installation/Start-up
 1. First fork the repo and clone it to your local machine.
-2. Get all env keys
+2. Collect all env keys
 3. Run npm install to install all dependencies
 4. Run npm run dev to start Webpack
 5. Run npm start to run the server